 "Tokyo," Kayura said simply, not looking at him.

 "What?"
 Rowen demanded.
 "No it's not!
-I think being in that Nether Realm too long screwed with your head.
+I think being in the Nether Realm too long screwed with your head.
 I've been to Tokyo many times.
 This isn't it."

 "It is," Kayura insisted calmly.
 She pointed to the horizon.
 "It's a bit hard to see in this light, but there's Tokyo Tower over there in the distance."

 Rowen's sharp, archer's sight barely missed anything and he could see it.
+A black naked skeletal form, like a bare tree in the dead of winter.
 He stared, mouth hanging open.

-Kayura turned her gaze to Rowen.
-"This is not the Tokyo of your time.
+Kayura returned her gaze to Rowen.
+"This is not the Tokyo you're used to.
 Nor am I the Kayura of your time who had only been freed from Talpa's hold for a mere five years when you left Mia's house and came with me.
-It is now mid summer of the year 3326 and we brought you here because we need your help."
+It is now mid summer of the year 2320 and we brought you here because we need your help."

-Rowen looked at her for a long time, letting it all sink in.
-Then he looked again at the world around him in a new light.
+Rowen stared at her for a long time, letting it all sink in.
+Then he gazed again at the world around him in a new light.
 "This is...the world's future..."
 He breathed, never making clear whether it was a question or a statement.

 "Hey Kay, Sekky says he's got some answers for us now.
 Thought you'd like to come hear them."